suse-edge/edge-image-builder/README.md

 * `--validate` - If specified, the specified image definition and configuration directory will be checked to ensure the build can proceed, however the image will not actually be built.

-> **_NOTE:_** When specifying packages for installation, you need to also pass the [`--privileged`](https://docs.podman.io/en/latest/markdown/podman-run.1.html#privileged) option as well.
-For more information on why this is needed, see the [Package resolution design](./docs/design/pkg-resolution.md#running-the-eib-container) documentation.

 ## Testing Images